PE Curriculum Statement

-Here at Wigmore Primary School we fully adhere to the aims of the National Curriculum and are committed, to providing a high-quality physical education curriculum for all our pupils.
-Our PE curriculum encourages pupils to strive for their best and enjoy learning.
-It inspires our pupils to succeed and excel in a variety of ways, from improving knowledge in PE, to representing the school in competitive sport and sport festivals, while also helping them to embed the values of respect and honesty.
+Here at Wigmore Primary School we fully adhere to the aims of the National Curriculum and are committed to providing a high-quality physical education curriculum for all our pupils.
+Our PE curriculum aim is to nurture excellence and to encourage pupils to strive for their best and enjoy learning.
+It inspires our pupils to succeed and excel in a variety of ways, from improving knowledge in PE, to representing the school in competitive sport and sport festivals, while also helping them to embed the school values of resilience, Independence, empathy, curiosity, challenge and pride.
 They have the opportunity to develop their skills and enjoyment to become physically confident in a way which supports both their physical health and their well-being.
 This will help equip and encourage them to make healthy lifestyle choices beyond their primary education.

 At Wigmore PE is delivered with the pupils’ development and enjoyment at its core.